-By the time of Our Lady’s Fifth Visit to Fatima on September 13, 1917, nearly 30,000 people had gathered at the Cova da Iria.
-While waiting for noon to arrive, Lúcia led the Rosary for the crowd.
+On Our Lady’s Fifth Visit to Fatima on September 13, 1917, nearly 30,000 people had gathered at the Cova da Iria.
+As the children – and the crowd – awaited Our Lady’s visit, Lúcia led the Rosary.
 At noon, a certain phenomenon announced the arrival of Our Lady to many in the crowd.

 Again drawing from various sources, but especially from Frère Michel de la Sainte Trinité we read: